fra-yer/Earthquake-Monitor/README.md

 - depth
 - region
 - epicenter coordinates
+- nearest tectonic boundary and distance to it
 - distance from a configured reference point
 - bearing from the reference point (map-intuitive and geodetically correct shortest path on great circle)
 - relative location such as `42.3 km SW of reference point`